 A poorly maintained roof can be disastrous.
 Just a couple of damaged or missing tiles or slates will quickly allow water to penetrate a building’s fabric, resulting in damage to the timbers and ceilings below.
 Where such a problem is left unattended, it will ultimately lead to widespread rot and decay.
 Then the wind may get under any loose roof covering causing more destruction, eventually needing expensive repairs to put things right.

 As with most common property ailments, early detection of roof damage is crucial to prevent more extensive (and expensive) repairs.
-Learn how to spot these tell-tales signs of further problems.
+Keep an eye out for the following:

 - Bits of tile, slate or mortar scattered on the ground or in gutters